The instability mechanism of compact multiplanet systems: Dynamical model results

 Instability times for Model (2) are shown in the middle panel of Fig.~\ref{fig:e0.0MMRs}.
 The additional first-order MMR interactions dramatically improve the agreement of this model with $N$-body results.
 Both the overall trend, as well as many of the dips at first-order MMRs observed in the $N$-body integrations, are reproduced by this model.

-Instability times for Model (2, 1) are shown in the right-most panel of Fig.~\ref{fig:e0.0MMRs}.
+Instability times for Model (2, 1) are shown in the rightmost panel of Fig.~\ref{fig:e0.0MMRs}.
 The addition of second-order MMRs further improves the agreement between model instability times and $N$-body results, especially at wide separations.

 While Model (2) and Model (2, 1) both broadly reproduce $N$-body instability times, there are multiple significant dips of ${\sim}\,2$ orders of magnitude at period ratios $\mathcal{P}\,{>}\,1.14$ that they fail to reproduce.
-We show, with integrations of additional models, that these dips can be attributed to resonant interactions between non-adjacent planet pairs in the system.
+We show, with integrations of additional models, that these dips can be attributed to resonant interactions between nonadjacent planet pairs in the system.

-Figure~\ref{fig:e0.0otherMMRs} shows the instability time predictions, in restricted ranges of initial planet spacing, for two models that extend Model (2, 1) by accounting for first-order MMR interactions between non-adjacent planets.
+Figure~\ref{fig:e0.0otherMMRs} shows the instability time predictions, in restricted ranges of initial planet spacing, for two models that extend Model (2, 1) by accounting for first-order MMR interactions between nonadjacent planets.
 The first model, shown in green in Fig.~\ref{fig:e0.0otherMMRs}, includes the 4:3 MMR interactions between each next-adjacent planet pair (i.e., the first and third, second and fourth, and third and fifth planets).
 This model successfully reproduces the large drop in instability times centered near $\mathcal{P}\,{=}\,\fracbrac{4}{3}^{1/2}\,{\approx}\,1.155$.
-We also consider a model, shown in red in Fig.~\ref{fig:e0.0otherMMRs}, that extends Model (2, 1) by additionally including the 3:2 MMR interactions between the first and fourth, as well as the second and fifth planets.
+We also consider a model, shown in red in Fig.~\ref{fig:e0.0otherMMRs}, that extends Model (2, 1) by additionally including the 3:2 MMR interactions between the first and fourth as well as the second and fifth planets.
 Integrations with this model reproduce the significant dip in instability time observed near $\mathcal{P}\,{=}\,\fracbrac{3}{2}^{1/3}\,{\approx}\,1.144$.